 Based on the City's current monitoring approach (i.e., monitoring of SWM Facilities in accordance with the individual Environmental Compliance Approvals issued prior to the finalization of the City's CLI ECA Agreement), the municipal stormwater system seems to be functioning well.
-Exceedances of Provincial Water Quality Objectives (PWQO) are rare (see summary of monitoring results table above), slight (see pH discussion above), identified and addressed in a timely manner (see sheen/sludge discussion above), or construction-related and able to be enforced through the City's Sewer Use By-Law and, going forward, through newly developed CLI ECA clauses in our subdivision agreements.
+There are no exceedances of the Provincial Water Quality Objectives (see summary of monitoring results table above) and any elevated levels of total suspended solids resulting from nearby construction activities are able to be enforced through the City's Sewer Use By-Law and, going forward, through newly developed CLI ECA clauses in our subdivision agreements.